Building a Distribution Graph#

 PRSG (Primary–Secondary Road-network Graph) builds the distribution graph in two steps:

-1. Primary network — derived by reducing the road network in the area to a spanning tree.
+Primary network — derived by routing through the road network in the area using a configurable

 The node closest to source_location is treated as the substation.